-In Red Dead Redemption 2, Arthur Morgan can whip out two sidearm weapons at once, firing with dual pistols and other weapons at the same time.
-In this Red Dead Redemption 2 dual wielding guide, we'll be walking you through how to dual wield guns in Red Dead Redemption 2, so you know how to pull out two pistols, revolvers, or sawn off shotguns at once.
+Rockstar was pretty proud of the dual wielding feature in Red Dead Redemption 2 back before launch, and for good reason.
+In this Red Dead Redemption 2 dual wielding guide, we'll be walking you through how to dual wield guns in Red Dead Redemption 2, so you know how to unlock the second gun holster as soon as possible.

 But if you instead need help with anything else relating to Rockstar’s latest game, you’ll want to head over to our Red Dead Redemption 2 guides hub.
 It’s on this main page that you can find all the information you need for the opening few hours of the game, including a comprehensive index of all our in depth guides pages on the game.

 How to Dual Wield Guns in Red Dead Redemption 2

 At the very beginning of Red Dead Redemption 2, you’ll meet Arthur Morgan and the other members of the gang struggling through the snowy mountains.
 This section acts as the prologue for the game, and it’s not until after you’re out of the mountains that the game properly opens up, letting you explore the whole open world.

 It’s also in this section that you’re first able to wield two weapons at once.
 After roughly five hours of completing main story missions in Red Dead Redemption 2, you’ll be given the a second holster for Arthur Morgan to equip.
 This is a reward for completing Micah Bell’s opening mission, "Blessed are the Meek", which sees the pair of you raising hell in a small town out west.